Camino Frances Day 5 Overview

 Once again we are up early to witness a Camino sunrise and this one was absolutely amazing !

-Our walk on Day 5 of the Camino Frances takes us from the quiet hamlet of Azqueta and Villamayor de Monjardin through to the bustling town of Los Arcos.
 We had a relaxing coffee in the square by the church Iglesia parroquial de Santa María de los Arcos.
 This church is fabulous and well worth a visit especially if you stay the night in Los Arcos.

 Our whole days walk was through undulating countryside and fabulous after leaving the warm city walks of Estella behind.
-The afternoon was absolutely boiling and Made us wish we had left Azqueta an hour earlier in the morning.
+The afternoon was absolutely boiling and made us wish we had left Azqueta an hour earlier in the morning.

 Top Tip – Check the weather forecast and leave your Albergue ear if its going to be hot !